daiweis05/TCAMatrix/README.md

 # TCA Matrix

 TCA Matrix is a convinient mathematical framework that allows effcient modeling of hundreds of equations in TCA cycle and PPP pathway using a few compact matrix equations.
-This method can be used for matabolic flux analysis, dymanic tracer modeling.
+This method can be used for matabolic flux analysis and dymanic tracer modeling.

 Reference: